javiiervm/pychess/README.md

 ## Requirements
 To be able to run this program properly, you need to have **Python** installed (the Tkinter library is included with the installation).
 You can download it in your device through [Python's official website](https://www.python.org/). *The program has been tested with Python 3.12*
+> [!IMPORTANT]
+> If you want to run this program **on Android**, the best way to do so is by installing [Pydroid3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3&pcampaignid=web_share), a Python emulator to write and run Python codes.
+To make it work, just download the .zip source code, unzip the file (you can use an app like [RAR](https://play.google.com/store/apps/details?id=com.rarlab.rar&pcampaignid=web_share) for that) and then open MainGUI.pyw in the editor and touch the "Run" button.
+>
+> Other great option is to use [Termux](https://play.google.com/store/apps/details?id=com.termux&pcampaignid=web_share), a terminal for Android, you can install Python there or even install a Linux distro as an isolated environment to run code.

 ## Workflow
 This program allows you to play chess on your PC locally with a friend, with a round system so you move your pieces in turns, following the classic chess workflow.